ISTA 7D Package Testing

 It is important to note that the temperature test cycles in this test standard are general simulations.
 This standard does not represent a worst-case temperature exposure.
 If the testing required is for specific government, industry, laboratory or validation conditions, those requirements would supersede ISTA 7D.

 One sample unit is required for testing.
 However, it is important that samples should be the untested actual package and product.
 If substitutes are needed, they should be as close to identical as possible.
-Identical should be measured in terms of content, composition, thermal mass and consistency.
+Identical should be measured in terms of content, composition, thermal mass, and consistency.

 An ISTA 7D test program starts with preconditioning.
 This preconditioning involves storing the test sample at its required storage temperature for a minimum of 24 hours.
-Once the preconditioning is completed, the temperature testing can commence.
+Once the preconditioning is completed, temperature testing can commence.

 Most of the cold temperature cycles typically range from 14 degrees Fahrenheit to 65 degrees Fahrenheit.
-Most of the hot temperature cycles range from 72 degrees Fahrenheit to 95 degrees Fahrenheit.
-There is some cross over in the cycles during the 72-hour international expedited airfreight transport profile.
+On the other hand, most of the hot temperature cycles range from 72 degrees Fahrenheit to 95 degrees Fahrenheit.
+There is some cross-over in the cycles during the 72-hour international expedited airfreight transport profile.

 Keystone Package Testing is an ISTA-certified test lab with significant experience in ISTA 7D transit testing and e-commerce package testing.
 We have nearly 20 temperature and humidity chambers ranging from large walk-in chambers to small reach-in chambers.
 This fleet of chambers allows us to have short lead times on scheduling.
 It also allows us to have affordable pricing since we will always use the appropriately-sized chamber for your products.

 Our ISTA 7D test reports are concise and completed in a timely manner once the test program is done.
 Contact us to receive a quote.
 You will witness why so many companies partner with Keystone to receive their ISTA 7D temperature testing.